-StreetSounds is in its third year, with new bands of all flavours flourishing throughout the State.
+StreetSounds is a project which has resulted in new bands of all flavours starting up and flourishing throughout the State.
 All the bands are open to anyone who wants to have a go, whatever stage they are at with their instrument.
 Playing an instrument with others is much more fun than playing it alone at home - that's what it's all about.
 Here's some of the new bands so far:

 Prahran Acordian Band: Playing German and other European folk tunes, including Australian tunes arranged for multi parts.
 Playing accordion alongside others allows everyone to concentrate on phrasing the line they're playing so it sounds completely different from a single instrument - much more musical! the band meets on the 1st and 3rd Thursdays of each month.
 Click on the link for more details.

 The Sunshine Street Band: The Sunshine Street Band meets fortnightly at Albion Community House for two hours on a Tuesday.
 The band is open to players of all skill levels and ability.
 So whether you've played for years or have never played a note and you'd like to join come along...and bring your friends, it's a community band and EVERYONE is welcome.
 Bring your instrument if you have one, there may be a few instruments available to borrow on a short term basis, too.